 PG&E also states that Transwestern does not explain the rates to be charged, which is incorrect.
 Protest at 3.
 Transwestern explained in its filing that the rate for options will be a separately stated component of the existing cost-based rates in Transwestern's tariff.
 Sempra states that the base transport rate plus the option fee component could exceed the maximum tariff rate and therefore be considered negotiated rates.
 Protest at 4.
 Transwestern agrees.
 As Transwestern has already pointed out in its filing, it has authority to charge negotiated rates and will treat any negotiated rates in accordance with Commission rules and policy.

 Sempra seeks clarification of "how Transwestern intends to calculate the Transport Option fee component of the base transportation rate."
 Protest at 4.
-As Transwestern explains in its filing, consistent with Transwestern's ability to both charge discounted rates and to negotiate rates, the option fee will be determined by the value a shipper places on optionality.
+As Transwestern explains in its filing, consistent with Transwestern's ability to both charge discounted rates and to negotiate rates, the option fee will be determined by the value or rate a shipper is willing to pay for the option.

 4. Options transactions will comply with Commission policy on transparency.

 PG&E inquires about reporting requirements for options.
-Transwestern will comply with the transactional reporting requirements of Order 637, and will report the option amendment and applicable fee and other terms and conditions in the transactional reporting section of its website.
+Transwestern will report the option amendment and applicable fee, as well as any other terms and conditions of the subject transaction, in the transactional reporting section of its website in full compliance with the applicable requirements of Order 637.

 5. Options transactions will not affect existing firm contracts.

 Sempra asks, "If Transwestern has optioned off capacity over which the existing firm shipper has ROFR rights and the Transport Option and ROFR option are exercised concurrently, which option would have priority?"
-Options will in no way diminish shippers' ability to exercise their rights of first refusal under existing contracts.
+Transwestern has previously answered that the sale of transportation options will be for available capacity only.
+Options will in no way interfere with a shipper's ability to exercise their right of first refusal under existing contracts.

 6. Transwestern's proposal is consistent with the Commission's rules on marketing affiliates.

 Dynegy expresses concern that the implementation of a transport options program on Transwestern will somehow open the door for abuse by Transwestern's marketing affiliates.
 This argument is flawed for several reasons.
-First of all, there is no evidence of any pattern of abuse by Transwestern with regard to sale of transportation services to its marketing affiliates.
+First of all, Transwestern believes it has an exemplary record in the area of complying with all Commission regulations governing the treatment of marketing affiliates.
+There is no evidence of any pattern of abuse by Transwestern with regard to sale of transportation services to its marketing affiliates.
 The options proposal does not violate any Commission rule regarding marketing affiliates, and Transwestern should be entitled to a presumption that it will comply with the Commission's rules on sales of transportation capacity to marketing affiliates and the nondiscriminatory awarding of capacity.
 Additionally, Dynegy's arguments are general enough to amount to a collateral attack on the Commission's marketing affiliate rules, and thus should be addressed in a separate proceeding.
-Dynegy fails to prove that the proposed implementation of a transport options program by Transwestern presents any greater risk of affiliate abuse than the sale of transportation services in general by any interstate pipeline.
-Dynegy's protest appears to be a request for tighter restrictions on the sale of pipeline transportation services to marketing affiliates in general, and it would therefore be inappropriate and unfair to use Transwestern's options proposal as the forum in which to address Dynegy's issues.
+Dynegy fails to prove that the implementation of the proposed transport options program by Transwestern presents any greater risk of affiliate abuse than the sale of transportation services in general by any interstate pipeline.
+Dynegy's protest appears to be an appeal to the Commission for tighter restrictions on the sale of pipeline transportation services to marketing affiliates in general.
+Therefore, Transwestern believes it both inappropriate and unfair for Dynegy to use the Transwestern filing as a bully pulpit to champion such sweeping policy changes.
 Transwestern therefore respectfully requests that the Commission reject Dynegy's protest.

 C.